AInsights Entry for Cinnamon (CAS: 84961-46-6)

 4. Use in Flavors

-Cinnamon is widely used in flavor applications, particularly in bakery products, confectionery, beverages, and savory dishes.
-It functions as a primary flavoring agent, providing warmth and sweetness.
-Typical use levels in food range from 50 to 500 ppm, depending on the desired intensity and the type of product.
-For instance, lower levels are common in beverages, while higher concentrations are used in baked goods.
-Cinnamon is relatively stable under heat but can be susceptible to oxidation, which may alter its flavor profile over time.
+Cinnamon oil is extensively used in flavor applications, particularly in bakery products, confectionery, and beverages.
+It serves as a key impact note, providing warmth and spiciness.
+Typical use levels in food range from 10 to 100 ppm, with higher concentrations used in more robust flavor profiles.
+The oil is relatively stable under heat but can be prone to oxidation, necessitating careful formulation to maintain its sensory qualities.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature